Wood 101

 This section of the website has been developed to profile some of the wood varieties that I utilize when making your new furniture pieces.
 This list is by no means exhaustive, but I have just picked out some of my favourites.

-"American white oak is to me the most noble of woods."
+"White oak is to me the most noble of woods."

 - Nick Offerman (aka Ron Swanson)